Family Goes Fast: "Fate of the Furious" certainly needless but still delivers a fun brand of dumb thrills

 The action set-pieces are big and ridiculous, just as they should be, albeit sometimes too widely spaced for a 136-minute feature film that does a lot of globe-trotting (this team really gets around).
 There is an awesome, well-choreographed prison break with Hobbs and Shaw, the sequence entirely cued to electronica.
 With her team of hackers working hard, Cipher’s eyes fill with evil at her creation of complete chaos in the Manhattan streets by taking control of vehicles and unmanned “zombie cars,” and it’s a nutty sequence of puppet mastery.
 Finally, there is more gravity-defying fun in Vladain, Russia, on a frozen tundra.
 First, it’s used for Tyrese Gibson to cling to just the door of an orange Lamborghini as if he were water-tubing, and then has Hobbs steering one of Cipher’s unleashed torpedoes with his tree-trunk legs; all that’s missing is a wholly mammoth riding on top of the nuclear submarine.

 With Paul Walker gone, the loss of his presence is still felt, but the cast acts as an ensemble—nay, family—again.
 Inside and out, Vin Diesel knows how to play family-minded patriarch Dom Toretto with a somewhat interesting wrinkle thrown in.
 After spending the last few films being an amnesiac and then a recovering amnesiac, Michelle Rodriguez is almost more affecting than the telenovela feel of Letty not knowing the person she loves.
 Tyrese Gibson and Chris ‘Ludacris’ Bridges are energetic comic relief as always, and Jason Statham’s Deckard Shaw gets to share a fun enemy-to-ally banter with Dwayne Johnson’s superhuman Hobbs.
 As for the newcomers, Scott Eastwood is a little bland but an easy-on-the-eyes addition, and Dame Helen Mirren classes things up with her couple of lark-ish scenes, having a cup of tea in a tavern.
-Growing blonde dreads after having no hair as the badass Furiosa in “Mad Max: Fury Road,” Charlize Theron’s Cipher is decidedly the most memorable of the villains in this particular series, especially for the caliber of the actress.
-As Cipher, who equates herself to a baby-snatching crocodile at a watering hole, Theron is deliciously insane with ice water in her veins and the ability to give fierce side-eye.
-It’s a vastly underwritten part that mostly has the actress talking about choice theory and standing in the hacking control room of her private room.
-That Cipher never actually gets behind the wheel of a car is a missed opportunity, and she really should have been given the chance to have a beatdown with Letty, but you can’t get everything you want.
+Growing blonde dreads after having no hair as the badass Furiosa in “Mad Max: Fury Road,” Charlize Theron’s Cipher is decidedly the most memorable of the villains in this particular series, especially for being played by an actress of this caliber.
+As Cipher, who equates herself to a baby-snatching crocodile at a watering hole, Theron is deliciously insane with ice water in her veins and the ability to give fierce side-eye, but it is a vastly underwritten part that mostly has the actress prattling on about choice theory and standing in the hacking control room of her private plane.
+That Cipher never actually gets behind the wheel of a car is a missed opportunity, too, and she really should have been given the chance to have a beatdown with Letty, but you can’t get everything you want.

 Like Vin Diesel as an actor (and there’s nothing wrong with that), these movies have a limited skill set.
 When “The Fate of the Furious” is on the go and not getting into the weeds of its pedestrian plot, it fires on most cylinders.
-There is too much time with someone mentioning the importance of family that it almost puts to shame Adam Sandler’s droning on about the same topic in most of his comedies.
+Aside from the film ending on a sweet note that proves Paul Walker's spirit will live on, there is too much time spent with someone mentioning the importance of family that it almost puts to shame Adam Sandler’s droning on about the same topic in most of his comedies.
 And, there are oversights with Deckard Shaw changing sides—forget that he murdered one of Dom’s own two movies ago—and the convenient, unexplained recovery of another villain.
 Forced humor with Hobbs turning out to be his daughter’s soccer coach actually has its pleasures, as does a whole sequence with a baby and Deckard.
 “The Fate of the Furious” is certainly needless, but no other popcorn-movie series right now can own a balance of inanity and insanity and make it fun.
 This installment does what it should and isn’t resting on the series’ laurels.

 Grade: B -